 -

-This week’s Weekly Radio Addresses from Wisconsin’s Capitol discuss the American Rescue Plan and support for schools offering in-person instruction.
+This week’s Weekly Radio Addresses from Wisconsin’s Capitol talk about the Badger Bounceback agenda and how it addresses racial disparities in the justice system and the Senate’s plan for spending federal COVID-19 relief money.
 These addresses are available for Wisconsin broadcasters to use as they see fit.
-Here are the summaries from WisPolitics: …
+Here are the summaries from WisPolitics: — In…

 -